 At Henry Cavendish, we recognise the importance of becoming a sustainable school for the benefit of the planet’s environmental health.
 We aim to manage resources efficiently and integrate sustainable practices by educating and motivating the whole school community to live more sustainably.
 The children are very aware of the need to recycle and conserve energy and play an active role within the school.
-Our Eco Action Team (link below) is made up of pupils, parents, staff, governors and community representatives) is working hard to renew the prestigious Green Flag Award for Eco Schools, which we achieved in 2011 and has recently expired.
-We have previously received the Bronze Award in 2007 and the Silver Award in 2009 and so next year we are going for GREEN!
+Our Eco Action Team (link below) is made up of pupils, parents, staff, governors and community representatives) is working hard to renew the prestigious Green Flag Award for Eco Schools, which we achieved in 2011 and we achieved it once again in 2018.
+We have previously received the Bronze Award in 2007 and the Silver Award in 2009.

 Solar Panels at Henry Cavendish